vjnvisakh/LearningReactJs/README.md

 Everytime an update is made to a component, React compares the old Virtual DOM with new Virtual DOM and identifies the minimum changes to be made to the actual DOM and does it.

 Thus it's one step ahead in making changes and is quite fast too.

+<h2>JSX</h2>

+JSX is a markup introduced by React which combines the best of HTML and JS together.
+By using JSX you can write HTML inside JS and you can easily operate JS using {} expressions.
+However since JSX is not valid JavaScript it has to be converted into JS using a transpiler - <b>Babel</b>.